chihaamin/Turborepo-example/README.md

 ## Using this example

-Clone it then run the following command:
+Clone this repo then run the following command:

 ```sh
 npm i